Total vasectomies performed by Dr. Monteith as of January 1st, 2020: 3,470

 Of the 4% of reporting requiring medical evaluation, many of these patients were being seen and evaluated for resolving hematomas, transitory post vasectomy inflammation, or painful nodules at the vasectomy site.

 In almost all cases these conditions resolved without treatment and with over the counter anti-inflammatories.
-Only one patient required a second procedure to remove a symptomatic vasectomy site nodule and one patient required an injection of an anti-inflammatory medication into a painful vasectomy site nodule.
+Only three patients have required a second procedure to remove a symptomatic vasectomy site nodules and one patient required an injection of an anti-inflammatory medication into a painful vasectomy site nodule.
 In both cases the treatment resolved the discomfort.

 Sexual function After Gentle Touch Vasectomy

 When did our patients resume sexual activity after vasectomy?